 Teaching & Art Education

-Since the fall of 2004 I have been an adjunct professor of Art & Design teaching graduate and undergraduate courses simultaneously between the same 4 colleges / universities here in NYC & NY State.
+Since the fall of 2004 I have been an adjunct professor of Art & Design teaching graduate and undergraduate courses simultaneously between 4 colleges / universities here in NYC & NY State.
 My workload varies between 7-9 courses each semester & 2-3 over the summers.
 I love the daily variety, flexibility and opportunity to teach so many different types of courses and to share my passion for the inter-related subjects.
-I am teaching studio courses in Digital Storytelling, Art Foundation 2D, 3D & 4D design, Computer Graphics, Graphic Design, Web Design 1 & 2, Art Appreciation, Sculpture (intro & intermediate) Drawing, MFA Seminar, Graduate Design, Graduate New Media in Art, Creative Concepts, MFA Thesis: Criticism in Art & The History & Emergence of Street Art & Graffiti. ( A 3 credit NY state accredited course that I proudly created in 2010) I also mentor and advise both graduate and undergraduate students at various stages of their degree programs.
+I am teaching studio courses in Digital Storytelling, Art Foundation 2D, 3D & 4D design, Computer Graphics, Graphic Design, Web Design 1 & 2, Art Appreciation, Sculpture (intro & intermediate) Drawing, MFA Seminar, Graduate Design, Graduate New Media in Art, Creative Concepts, MFA Thesis: Criticism in Art & The History & Emergence of Street Art & Graffiti.
+(A 3 credit NY state accredited course that I proudly created in 2010) I also mentor and advise both graduate and undergraduate students at various stages of their degree programs.

 I am always excited to experiment and apply web tools such as wordpress, brackets, newhive, tumblr and instagram as platforms for teaching (just to name a few.)
 These platforms are readily used for multiple forms of communication, displaying and archiving student works, creating research materials and projects.
 The course websites are also used for reflective writing, reactions, discussions and notifications about course content.
 The websites and blogs are indeed varied.
 Some are currently in their infancy and some of them have expanded ten times beyond my expectations.
 They grow, update and change regularly.
 They are measured and assessed each year to show the individual and collective developments of the course.
 Students simultaneously learn how to build, augment and navigate the platforms and tools in the process while contributing and developing their own visual online identities.
 In essesence, we empower and support each other to create and illustrate our own learning process.
 One that can easily be refered to, expanded upon and shared with others.